zeroluck/docs/sources/admin-guide/openid-connect/index.md

 ## Scopes

-In SAML, the IDP releases attributes to the SP.
-OpenID Connect provides similar functionality, with more flexibility in case the person needs to self-approve the release of information from the IDP to the website (or mobile application).
+In SAML, the IdP releases attributes to the SP.
+OpenID Connect provides similar functionality, with more flexibility in case the person needs to self-approve the release of information from the IdP to the website (or mobile application).
 In OAuth2, scopes can be used for various purposes.
 OpenID Connect uses OAuth2 scopes to "group" attributes.
 For example, we could have a scope called "address" that includes the street, city,